Xilinx/Vitis_Embedded_Platform_Source/Xilinx_Reference_Platforms/zcu104_xdf/README.md

 After cloning the platform source, and with both Vivado and PetaLinux set up, run `make` from the top-level platform directory.

-Note that by default this Makefile will install the platform to **../../repo/<Platform Name>**.
+Note that by default this Makefile will install the platform to **../platform_repo/<Platform Name>**.
 To change that location edit the `REPO_DIR=...` line in the make.inc.

 # Installing the Yocto SDK

 To build non-trivial Linux software for this platform we bundle a Yocto SDK "sysroot" package.
-It is by default installed to \$(REPO_DIR)/\$(PLATFORM)/sysroot.
+It is by default installed to \$(REPO_DIR)/tmp/sw_components.
 Before use it needs to be extracted.

 ```
-cd $REPO_DIR/$PLATFORM/sysroot
+cd $REPO_DIR/tmp/sw_components
 ./sdk.sh
 ```

 Choose your install directory.
-It is strongly recommended to use the same sysroot directory you're currently in.
+It is strongly recommended to use the same directory you are currently in.

 To cross-compile against this platform from the command line, source the `environment-setup-aarch64-xilinx-linux` script to set up your environment (cross